import numpy as np

 Descriptive statistics - categorcal variables

-method computes the unique values and how many times they occur.
+The value_counts() method computes the unique values and how many times they occur.

 # Descriptive statistics for the entire DataFrame